Ali Aguilar

-Alison Paige Aguilar (born August 28, 1995) is an American, former collegiate All-American, medal-winning Olympian, softball player at shortstop.
+Alison Paige Aguilar (born August 28, 1995) is an American professional softball player for the Talons of the Athletes Unlimited Softball League (AUSL).
 She played college softball at Washington from 2014 to 2017 where she was named a three-time First Team All-Pac-12 and a National Fastpitch Coaches Association Second and Third Team All-American in her last two years.
 She won the Cowles Cup with the Scrap Yard Dawgs of the National Pro Fastpitch in 2017.
 She also played professionally in Japan.
 She represented Team USA at the 2020 Summer Olympics and won a silver medal.